eBay/ebayui-core-react/src/ebay-checkbox/README.md

 ### Import icons

-Add the bellow icons to the `EbaySvg` component.
+Add the below icons to the `EbaySvg` component.

 Note: Make sure that `EbaySvg` is only rendered on the server so it does not affect the client bundle size.